 Yes, you do need a recipe for a classic grilled cheese sandwich.
 Because when you’re going for comfort, you need the amount of butter on bread to be just right so you achieve crisp perfection rather than a soggy mess.
 And you need the heat to be just so or else you’ll end up with those blackened crusts that your mom tried to hide by scraping them off with a knife over the sink.
 (Who was she trying to fool?!
 Sigh.)
-Try our method to achieving grilled cheese perfection.
-While it’s pretty simple while also being pretty specific.
+Try our method for achieving grilled cheese perfection.
+It’s pretty simple while also being pretty specific.
 What results is the same ooey, gooey goodness that brought you tremendous comfort as a six year old, which sometimes still works when you’re a 46 year old.
-Although when you do want to feel a little more adult, we have options for that, too, so see the Variations below.–Renee Schettler Rossi
+Although when you do want to feel a little more adult, we have options for that, too, so see the Variations below.–David Leite

 - 2 slices sandwich bread